It’s hard being a man sometimes – someone defines you or subjects you to a stereotype or expectation.

 It may be time to define things yourself.
 Being a man might be more of a question of how to be yourself, not what others want or need you to be.

-Some Movies to better understand Male Psyche
+Some Movies to better understand Men Psyche

 Fight Club – Explores the nihilistic nature of a modern man’s world, where they are saturated by a desire for money, self-indulgence and the extreme of materialism.
 It showcases that instant gratification, on display worldwide, can result in confusion and a lack of purpose among men.
 Men will do anything to become meaningful and valuable in a sense, even if it means becoming agents of chaos.
 It also reflects the inner struggle of the men to toe the line and be the provider with the base instincts to compete over power and display dominance.